-If granted, this consent taken with another application we are aware of, will take the allocation status for the Aupouri-Houhora allocation zone to just approximately 94% of full allocation.
+If granted, this consent taken with existing and other applications we are aware of, will take the allocation status for the Aupouri-Houhora management zone to approximately 98.5% of full allocation and the Aupouri-Motutangi management zone to approximately 71% of full allocation.
 The activity status thus remains Discretionary.